mikegagnon/gomden-mng/README.md

     ssh localhost -p 2222
     sudo -u postgres psql
-    postgres=# CREATE DATABASE zabutondb;
+    postgres=# CREATE DATABASE gomdendb;
-    postgres=# CREATE user zabutonuser with encrypted password 'password';
+    postgres=# CREATE user gomdenuser with encrypted password 'password';
-    postgres=# GRANT all privileges on database zabutondb to zabutonuser;
+    postgres=# GRANT all privileges on database gomdendb to gomdenuser;

 ## Here is how I initialized the tables

-    scp -P 2222 zabuton.sql localhost:
+    scp -P 2222 gomden.sql localhost:
     ssh localhost -p 2222
-    psql zabutonuser -h 127.0.0.1 -d zabutondb -a -f zabuton.sql
+    psql gomdenuser -h 127.0.0.1 -d gomdendb -a -f gomden.sql

-## If you want to log into the db as zabutonuser
+## If you want to log into the db as gomdenuser

     ssh localhost -p 2222
-    psql zabutonuser -h 127.0.0.1 -d zabutondb -a zabutondb=>
+    psql gomdenuser -h 127.0.0.1 -d gomdendb -a gomdendb=>

 And, just in case, this might come in handy:

-    postgres=# \connect zabutondb
+    postgres=# \connect gomdendb

 ## Every time you want to launch the system